 Way too many times, I’ve seen an otherwise good applicant ruin himself by lying about something that wouldn’t have disqualified him.
 But once the applicant starts lying, he’s done.
 Barracks lawyers are dangerous because they encourage applicants to unnecessarily lie, when the lies are almost always worse than what the applicants are lying about.

 Another bit of useless wisdom is, “There are ways to beat a polygraph, and if you fail it doesn’t matter because they’re not admissible in court.”
-NO, DUMBASS.
+NO, DUMB-ASS.
 A police application isn’t a court case, it’s an attempt to get a job.
-Let’s say an applicant struts into a polygraph exam, makes attempts to counter the machine (which are pretty obvious to an experienced examiner), and fails.
-Do you think he can just say, “Haha, copper, you have to hire me anyway because this isn’t admissible in court!” and we’d hire him?
+Let’s say an applicant struts into a polygraph exam, attempts to counter the machine (which is pretty obvious to an experienced examiner), and fails.
+Do you think he can just say, “Haha, copper, you have to hire me anyway because this isn’t admissible in court!” and then get hired?
 Of course not.
 People try to beat polygraphs because they have something to hide.
 If an applicant is trying to hide something, the last thing any department should do is put a badge on them.

-There is a secret way to beat a polygraph: “tell the truth”.
-If you’re up front about your past mistakes and disclose everything as soon as you’re asked, you shouldn’t have any issue with a polygraph.
-If you walk in thinking, “Should I have told them about that night in Thailand?” or “Dear god, please don’t let them ask me about my bachelor party,” you’re going to have a problem.
+There is a secret way to beat a polygraph though: tell the truth.
+If you’re up-front about your past mistakes and disclose everything as soon as you’re asked, you shouldn’t have any issue with a polygraph.
+If you walk in thinking, “Should I tell them about that night in Thailand?” or “Dear god, please don’t let them ask me about my bachelor party,” you’re going to have a problem.
 But if you walk in confident that you’ve been completely honest from day one of the application process, you should be fine.

 Police applicants have to gather a lot of documents and provide a lot of information about themselves, references, employers, and relatives.
 The instructions for filling out the required documents say “Don’t leave blank spaces.”
-Yet when we review an applicant’s documents, especially in the sections about family members and references, we’ll often find blank spaces instead of addresses, dates of birth, names, dates, etc. When we ask why the required information isn’t there, they’ll say, “I didn’t think that was important.”
+Yet when we review an applicant’s documents, especially in the sections about family members and references, we often find blank spaces instead of addresses, dates of birth, names, dates, etc. When we ask the applicants why the required information isn’t there, they say, “I didn’t think that was important.”

 That also happens if, for example, an agency requires a credit report from one specific company.
 Applicants will bring in something they printed off the internet, and when asked why they don’t have the right document they’ll say, “I didn’t think it mattered.”

 If you’re filling out one of those long, complicated personal history statements for an application, and at some point you decide, “Well, they’re asking for this one piece of information but I don’t think it’s important,” stop.
 Read the directions.
 And fill out everything.
-Everything we ask for has a purpose, and it’s all important.
+Everything we ask for has a purpose, and all of it is important.